RutgersMobileAppClass/Tetwis/Readme.md

 ## Tests

-Describe and show how to run the tests with code examples.
+The best way to test a game is to play it, so play it.

 ## Contributors

-To contributors: a list of problems that our
+To contributors: if you would like to make a contribution to this project, you can contact us to see a list of current problems our game has.
+For example, we need a way to reduce the effect of blocks touching to create a more Tetris feel.
+Feel free to contact us for more explanation or for other problems.

 ## License

-A short snippet describing the license (MIT, Apache, etc.)

- Copyright [2016] [Jonathan]
+Copyright [2016] [Jonathan Zelaya]

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.